bcahue/WorldDoomLeague/README.md

 This layer contains classes for accessing external resources such as file systems, web services, smtp, and so on.
 These classes should be based on interfaces defined within the application layer.

-### WebUI
+### Api

-This layer is a single page application based on Angular 9 and ASP.NET Core 3.1.
+This layer is a single page application based on ASP.NET Core 3.1.
 This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
 Therefore only *Startup.cs* should reference Infrastructure.

 ## Support